maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="clogaexp"></a>
 ### `CLOG`(*aexp*)

-Returns the logarithm to the base 10 of the variable or expression in parentheses.
+Returns the logarithm to the base 10, or *common logarithm*, of the variable or expression in parentheses.
 CLOG(0) gives an error, and CLOG(1)equals 0.

 <!-- TOC --><a name="expaexp"></a>
 ### `EXP`(*aexp*)

 Returns the value of *e* (approximately 2.71828283), raised to the power specified by the expression in parentheses.
-For instance, `EXP(3)`, returns is 20.0855365.
+For instance, `EXP(3)`, returns 20.0855365.

 <!-- TOC --><a name="fixaexp"></a>
 ### `FIX`(*aexp*)

 Removes any fractional part from the value of *aexp* and returns the resulting integer value.
 This is similar to C's `trunc` function, and is *not* equivalent to `INT`, which always rounds down. `FIX(-3.445)` will return -3, `INT(-3.445)` returns -4.

+#### Notes:

+Early Dartmouth versions performed the equivalent of `FIX` for `INT`.
+It was changed to its current form by Version 4, which is what RetroBASIC emulates.
+Dialects that supported `FIX` generally did so to provide compatibility with older code.
+Some used `IP` instead of `FIX` for this function, this alias is not supported in RetroBASIC as it would interfere with other platforms that might use those terms as variable names.

 #### See also: